Deducteam/lambdapi/docs/commands.rst

 ::

-   symbol N:TYPE
+   symbol N:TYPE;

    // with no proof script
-   symbol add : N → N → N // a type but no definition (axiom) symbol double n ≔ add n n // no type but a definition symbol triple n : N ≔ add n (double n) // a type and a definition
+   symbol add : N → N → N; // a type but no definition (axiom) symbol double n ≔ add n n; // no type but a definition symbol triple n : N ≔ add n (double n); // a type and a definition

-   // with a proof script (theorem or interactive definition) symbol F : N → TYPE symbol idF n : F n → F n ≔ begin
+   // with a proof script (theorem or interactive definition) symbol F : N → TYPE;
+   symbol idF n : F n → F n ≔
+   begin
      solve